Wednesday, November 19, 2025

 Source: Paul Maximilian Bisca, 2019

-However, this assurance and little motivation shared by my supervisor for my presentation made my tensed-day, trying to prove, set context of the study academically and sweating moments were truly worth remembering.
+However, this assurance and little motivation shared by my supervisor for my presentation is in fact world to me.

 Monday, November 17, 2025